hyper-expanse/dotfiles/debian.md

 Choose _Y_ to begin installation of package updates.

 Once all software updates have been installed, reboot the system.
-This will ensure only the latest versions of applications are running.
+This will ensure only the latest version of packages are running.

 > Please remember to update your system on a regular basis (such as once a day).
 The same `update` and `full-upgrade` steps must be carried out in each case.